chr1st0scli/RainLisp/RainLisp/Docs/special-forms-derived-expressions/begin.md

 ```
 "(" "begin" expression+ ")"
 ```
-The evaluation result of the `begin` itself, is the last expression's result.
+It accepts at least one expression and the evaluation result of the `begin` itself, is the last expression's result.

 ## Example
 ```scheme